Back

 We ask more questions, seek more knowledge and understanding, and apprehend the world around us.
 And there is no difference between being able to comprehend the world and being able to understand its dynamism.

-Once we understand why the apple falls from the tree, it is easier to accept that it will not stay the same and, therefore, adapt to the reality of it falling.
+Once we understand why the apple falls from the tree, it is easier to accept that it will not stay the same and adapt to the reality of it falling.
 The same can be said about a change in the work dynamic, such as the shift from working at an office to working from home when the pandemic started.

 When we understand, adapting comes along smoothly and inevitably, just like gravity’s effect on the apple.
 So, stay curious, do what you can to understand your field, and keep an open mind and heart for when things change.